wwken/UsefulScripts/README.md

-###Useful scripts
+##Useful scripts
 This repo contains some small useful utility scripts that are written in python or shell.
+They are all becoming very handy especially for heavy duty unix/mac programmers or system administrators.

 ### Installation (first time)
 Step 1: clone this repo to your local drive, say under directory: /home/user1/